Rumana Malik Munmun

 Rumana Malik Munmun (রুমানা মালিক মুনমুন, born May 14) is a Bangladeshi model, actress, dancer, and television anchor.
 She first came to prominence as a third runner-up at Lux Channel I Superstar in 2006.
 As a solo host, since 2007 Munmun runs the Bangladeshi television reality show Lux Channel I Superstar.

 Early life and education

 Rumana Malik Munmun was born on 14 May.
-She attended a private university.
+She attended North South University.
 Munmun was married to Toufique Hasan he works as a lecturer at North South University.

 Career

 She learned classical dance from Bulbul Academy for Fine Arts (BAFA) in Dhaka.
 She had appeared in several television commercials before started acting career.
 In 2007, she made her acting debut in the film Daruchini Dip.
 She runs the popular talk show Amar Ami on Bangla Vision.